dortania/OpenCore-Legacy-Patcher/docs/SEQUOIA-DROP.md

 However, the driver has recently been weakened starting from Sonoma, which means even some USB hubs may not work properly.

 An alternative way is making sure to enable "Remote Login" in General -> Sharing before updating, which will enable SSH.
-That means you can take control using Terminal in another system by typing ssh username@lan-ip-address and your password.
+That means you can take control using Terminal in another system by typing `ssh username@lan-ip-address` and your password.

-After that run Post Install Volume Patching by typing /Applications/OpenCore-Patcher.app/Contents/MacOS/OpenCore-Patcher --patch-sys-vol and finally sudo reboot.
+After that run Post Install Volume Patching by typing `/Applications/OpenCore-Patcher.app/Contents/MacOS/OpenCore-Patcher --patch-sys-vol` and finally `sudo reboot`.

 ![](./images/usb11-chart.png)